-Day 12A scenic journey crosses the Punjabi plain and continues to Amritsar.
+Day 12Today you'll take a scenic journey across the Punjabi plain to Amritsar.
 Freshen up at your hotel before the perfect introduction to this city.

 Day 13Today brings another opportunity to visit the Golden Temple.
 The jewel-encrusted, golden-domed main temple, the vast dining hall - where food is distributed free to some 35,000 people each day - and the Central Sikh Museum are all highlights of a fascinating day.

 You'll also visit the poignant Jallianwala Bagh memorial park, which commemorates one of the bloodiest days in Indian history.
+You will also have the chance to visit the bustling bazaar in the heart of the Old Town.
 This evening, you'll make the short journey out to the Indo-Pakistani border crossing at Wagah, where the gates are closed and the flags lowered at sunset in a colourful, unforgettable ceremony.

-Day 14This morning we'll head to the airport to board your flight home to the UK, arriving back in the UK late this afternoon.
+Day 14This morning we'll head to the airport to board your flight home to the UK via Delhi, arriving back in the UK late this afternoon.
 Back to top

 Diwali - India's Festival of LightsPassengers travelling on the 31st October 2018, 24th October 2019 and 12th November 2020 departures will have the chance to celebrate Diwali, a major Hindu festival marked by family gatherings, and by decorative displays of candles and lamps shining from rooftops and doorsteps, in windows, and all around temple buildings.